Postpartum Anxiety at Night: Why It Happens and What Helps

 2. Write Yourself a Message Before Bed

 Before going to sleep, write a short, compassionate note to yourself.
 Keep it somewhere accessible and read it during the night when anxiety spikes.
+Examples include:

 “You’ve survived every sleepless night before.”